 Below, Gordon & Partners explains the way gap insurance works, when you should purchase it, and how it compares to liability insurance coverage.
-We have helped many accident victims over more than two decades pursue maximum compensation for their damages.
+We have helped many accident victims since 1993 pursue maximum compensation for their damages.
 Set up a free consultation to get started.

 How Does Gap Insurance Work?

 If your car is deemed a total loss, gap insurance could help cover the difference between what you still owe on your car and what the insurance company will pay for your car.
 Loaned or leased cars are not considered totaled when they become damaged in an accident.
 These cars are declared totaled when the insurance company decides they are not worth getting repaired.

 The insurance company will pay for the current, actual value of your car at the time of the accident if you have adequate coverage.
 To purchase gap insurance, most insurers will require that you carry comprehensive or collision coverage.
 Collision coverage pays for damage to your car and comprehensive coverage pays for damage not caused in an accident, such as theft, weather events, or falling objects.

 Gap insurance could also protect you if your car is stolen, covering what is owed on the car that exceeds what the insurance company would pay from your comprehensive or collision coverage.

 In Florida, gap insurance can be purchased from your auto insurance provider or you can purchase a stand-alone gap insurance policy from a car dealership or lender.
 Gap insurance could help cover up to the full loan amount for your car in an accident regardless of your claim payout.